On distributionally robust extreme value analysis: Introduction

 \subsection{Motivation and Standard Approach}

 In order to provide a more detailed description of the content of this paper, its motivations, the specific contributions, and the methods involved, let us invoke a couple of typical examples which motivate the use of extreme value theory.
-As a first example consider wind speed data observed over the last 200 years in New York City, engineers need to forecast the necessary strength that is required for a skyscraper to withstand a wind speed that gets exceeded only about once in 1,000 years.
-In another instance, given the losses observed during the last few decades, a reinsurance firm may want to compute, as required by Solvency II standard, a capital requirement that is needed to withstand all but about one loss in 200 yrs.
+As a first example, consider the problem of forecasting the necessary strength that is required for a skyscraper in New York City to withstand a wind speed that gets exceeded only about once in 1000 years, using wind speed data that is observed only over the last 200 years.
+In another instance, given the losses observed during the last few decades, a reinsurance firm may want to compute, as required by Solvency II standard, a capital requirement that is needed to withstand all but about one loss in 200 years.

 These tasks, and many others in practice, present a common challenge of extrapolating tail distributions over regions involving unobserved evidence from available observations.
 There are many reasonable ways of doing these types of extrapolations.
 One might take advantage of physical principles and additional information, if available, in the windspeed setting; or use economic principles in the reinsurance setting.
-In the absence of any fundamental principles which inform tail extrapolation, one might opt to use purely statistical considerations.
-This is the motivation behind EVT.
+In the absence of any fundamental principles which inform tail extrapolation of a random variable $X,$ one may opt to use purely statistical considerations.

-We shall provide a quick review of EVT in Section \ref{SEC-EVT-STANDARD}, here we discuss intuitively its principles.
-In its basic form, the most fundamental result in extreme value theory, known as the Fisher-Tippett-Gnedenko (FTG) Theorem or the Extremal types Theorem, postulates that $n$ independent and identically distributed (iid) measurements, $X_{1},...,X_{n}$, representing, for instance, wind speeds, can be summarized by an affine transformation (depending on $n$) of a single random source.
-In other words, the FTG Theorem postulates the approximation in distribution